-No. Key Performance Indicator as per CWMI Unit Targets of SDG 6 Indicator as per MoSPI 1 (a) Area irrigated by water bodies restored during the financial year 2015-16 as a percentage of the irrigation potential area of total number of water bodies identified for restoration. % 6.6 Percentage sewage load treated in River ganga 1 (b) Area irrigated by water bodies restored during the financial year 2016-17 as a percentage of the irrigation potential area of total number of waterbodies identified for restoration. % 6.6 Percentage sewage load treated in River ganga 2 (a) Number of overexploited and critical assessment units that have experienced a rise in water table in pre-monsoon 2016 as compared to water levels in pre-monsoon 2015 (recorded by the observation wells tapping the shallow aquifer monitored by the State and CGWB [piezometers installed for the purpose]) as a percentage of total number of overexploited and critical assessment units. % 6.6 Percentage Water withdrawal (%) against water availability Per capital storage(m3/person) Per capita availability of water (m3/person) 2 (b) Number of overexploited and critical assessment units that have experienced a rise in water table in pre-monsoon 2017 as compared to water levels in pre-monsoon 2016 (recorded by the observation wells tapping the shallow aquifer monitored by the State and CGWB [piezometers installed for the purpose]) as a percentage of total number of overexploited and critical assessment units. % 6.6 Percentage Water withdrawal (%) against water availability Per capital storage(m3/person) Per capita availability of water (m3/person)
+No. Key Performance Indicator as per CWMI Unit Targets of SDG 6 Indicator as per MoSPI 1 (a) Area irrigated by water bodies restored during the financial year 2015-16 as a percentage of the irrigation potential area of total number of water bodies identified for restoration. % 6.6 6.6.2: Percentage sewage load treated in major rivers 6.6.3: Biological assessment information of surface water bodies.
+1 (b) Area irrigated by water bodies restored during the financial year 2016-17 as a percentage of the irrigation potential area of total number of waterbodies identified for restoration. % 6.6 6.6.2: Percentage sewage load treated in major rivers 6.6.3: Biological assessment information of surface water bodies.
+2 (a) Number of overexploited and critical assessment units that have experienced a rise in water table in pre-monsoon 2016 as compared to water levels in pre-monsoon 2015 (recorded by the observation wells tapping the shallow aquifer monitored by the State and CGWB [piezometers installed for the purpose]) as a percentage of total number of overexploited and critical assessment units. % 6.4 & 6.6 6.4.1: Percentage ground water withdrawal against availability 6.4.2: Per capita storage of water(m3/person) 6.4.3: Per capita availability of water (m3/person) 6.6.1: Area under over-exploited blocks 2 (b) Number of overexploited and critical assessment units that have experienced a rise in water table in pre-monsoon 2017 as compared to water levels in pre-monsoon 2016 (recorded by the observation wells tapping the shallow aquifer monitored by the State and CGWB [piezometers installed for the purpose]) as a percentage of total number of overexploited and critical assessment units. % 6.4 & 6.6 6.4.1: Percentage ground water withdrawal against availability 6.4.2: Per capita storage of water(m3/person) 6.4.3: Per capita availability of water (m3/person) 6.6.1: Area under over-exploited blocks

-30 Amit Ranjan, The Cauvery River Water Disputes in India, ISAS Working Paper No. 293 - 16 April 2018, Institute of South Asian Studies National University of Singapore
+&lt;sup>30 Amit Ranjan, The Cauvery River Water Disputes in India, ISAS Working Paper No. 293 - 16 April 2018, Institute of South Asian Studies National University of Singapore